-We will take steps to minimise the risk of child-on-child abuse by ensuring students recognise behaviour that is not appropriate and understand how to stay safe and challenge and report unwanted behaviours.
-We will also regularly review the school site and school activities to further minimise the risk of child-on-child abuse occurring.
+We will take steps to minimise the risk of child-on-child abuse by ensuring students can learn about this through the PSHE/RSHE curriculum.
+The PSHE curriculum will support pupils to recognise behaviour that is not appropriate and understand how to stay safe and challenge and report unwanted behaviours.
+Support for this is available through the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk).
+We will also regularly review the school site and school activities to further minimise the risk of child on child abuse occurring.